 Durability

 A bottle that chips, dents, or warps after six months isn't a sustainable choice — it's just a deferred single-use purchase.
-Look for materials with strong track records: tempered glass, high-grade stainless steel, and quality polypropylene.
+Look for materials with strong track records: high-grade stainless steel and quality polypropylene.
 KeepCup's modularity philosophy means that if a component breaks or wears out, you can replace the part — not the whole product.
-This is a genuine sustainability differentiator.

 Weight & Portability